hypoxia125/hypoxia125/README.md

 ### 🚀 About Me

-- 🌱 I’m currently learning: C# + MAUI, Enfusion Script, Python, Lua, XAML
+- 🌱 I’m currently learning: C#, Enfusion Script, Python, Lua, XAML, JS
 - 🎯 I'm currently proficient at: SQF

 - 🔮 Future: Looking to break into the tech industry when comfortable